This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

 - Tell your healthcare provider if you have had previous catheters, procedures, or surgery done on your arms.
-Your caregiver may also ask about your previous diseases, or any medicines that you are taking.
+Your healthcare provider may also ask about your previous diseases, or any medicines that you are taking.

 - You may need to have blood tests, an electrocardiogram (ECG), a chest x-ray, and other tests.
 Ask your healthcare provider for more information about these tests.
 Write down the date, time, and location of each test.